Robustly learning the Hamiltonian dynamics of a superconducting quantum processor

+Here, we develop bespoke protocols to robustly and accurately identify the full Hamiltonian of a large-scale bosonic system and implement those protocols on superconducting quantum processors.
+Given the complexity of the learning task, we focus on identifying the non-interacting part of a potentially interacting system.
+We are able to estimate the corresponding Hamiltonian parameters as well as SPAM errors pertaining to all individual components of the superconducting chip for up to 14-mode Hamiltonians tuned across a broad parameter regime, in contrast to previous experiments.
+Given the identified Hamiltonians, we quantify their implementation error.
+We demonstrate and verify that a targeted intermediate-size Hamiltonian is implemented on a large region of the superconducting processor with sub-MHz precision in a broad parameter range.

+To this end, building on previous ideas for Hamiltonian identification~\cite{burgarth_indirect_2011,zhang_quantum_2014}, we devise a simple and robust algorithm that exploits the structure of the system at hand.
+For the identification we make use of quadratically many experimental time-series tracking excitations via expectation values of canonical coordinates.
+Our structure-enforcing algorithm isolates two core tasks that need to be solved in Hamiltonian identification after suitable pre-processing of the data: frequency extraction and eigenspace reconstruction.

+To solve the first task in a robust and structure-specific way, we develop a novel algorithm coined \emph{tensorESPRIT}, which utilizes ideas from super-resolving, denoised Fourier analysis~\cite{RoyPaulrajKailath:1986,Fannjiang:2016:ESPRIT,LiLiaoFannjiang:2019:Super-resolution} and tensor networks to extract frequencies from a matrix time-series.
+For the second task we use constrained manifold optimization over the orthogonal group~\cite{abrudan_conjugate_2009}.
+Crucially, by explicitly exploiting all structure constraints of the identification problem, our method allows us to distinguish and obtain tomographic information about state-preparation and measurement errors.
+In the quench-based experiment this information renders identification and verification of the dynamics experimentally feasible in the first place.
+We further support our method development with numerical simulations of different noise effects and benchmark against more direct algorithmic approaches.
+We find that in contrast to other approaches our method is scalable to larger system sizes out of the reach of our current experimental efforts.

+Our work constitutes a detailed case study that lays bare and provides solutions for the difficulties of \emph{practical} Hamiltonian learning in a seemingly simple system.
+It thus provides a blueprint and paves the way for devising practical model-specific identification algorithms both for the interaction parameters of bosonic or fermionic systems and more complex settings.

-{\textbf{Setup.}} We implement our Hamiltonian identification method on a Google Sycamore chip, which consist of a two-dimensional array of nearest-neighbour coupled superconducting qubits.
-Each physical qubit is a non-linear oscillator with bosonic excitations (microwave photons) \cite{PedramReview}.
-Using the rotating-wave approximation the dynamics governing the excitations of the qubits in the rotating frame can be described by the Bose-Hubbard Hamiltonian
+\paragraph*{Setup.} We characterize the Hamiltonian governing analog dynamics of Google Sycamore chips which consist of a two-dimensional array of nearest-neighbour coupled superconducting qubits.
+Each physical qubit is a non-linear oscillator with bosonic excitations (microwave photons)~\cite{PedramReview}.
+Using the rotating-wave approximation the dynamics governing the excitations of the qubits in the rotating frame can be well described by the Bose-Hubbard Hamiltonian \cite{yanTunableCouplingScheme2018}